custom-components/pyscript/docs/reference.rst

 condition the trigger on the prior value too.

 Multiple arguments are logically "or"ed together, so the trigger occurs if any of the expressions evaluate to ``True``.
-Any argument can alternatively be be a list or set of strings, and they are treated the same as multiple arguments by "or"ing them together.
+Any argument can alternatively be a list or set of strings, and they are treated the same as multiple arguments by "or"ing them together.

 All state variables in HASS have string values.
 So you’ll have to do comparisons against string